Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 - **Processing location:** Self-hosted tools process files on your instance.
 Desktop tools use the local backend where supported; tools routed to Stirling Cloud or a connected server send their inputs there.
 - **Configure In-App:** Change settings from the UI, or drive everything with environment variables and `settings.yml`.
 - **Automation & Integration:** REST API and an MCP server for AI assistants.
-- **Stirling Processor:** Saved sources, policies, and pipelines that process documents without anyone opening the editor.
+- **Stirling Processor:** Connect sources and automate document processing.
-- **AI Engine:** An optional companion service that adds AI capabilities to the app once you run it and enable it.
+- **AI Engine:** Ask questions about documents, create PDFs, and classify files.
 - **Enterprise Features:** SSO (OAuth2 and SAML), user management, permission controls, and audit logging.
 - **Self-Hosted:** Community-driven with frequent updates and GitHub support.
 - **Multi-Language Support:** Available in 40+ languages with active translations.